docker/docs/datacenter/ucp/2.2/guides/admin/configure/join-windows-worker-nodes.md

   a port for your service in the host where it is running, and use the HTTP routing mesh to make your service accessible using a domain name.
   * Encrypted networks are not supported.
-If you've upgraded from a previous version, you'll also need to recreate the `ucp-hrm` network to make it unencrypted.
+If you've upgraded from a previous version, you also need to recreate the `ucp-hrm` network to make it unencrypted.
 * Secrets
   * When using secrets with Windows services, Windows stores temporary secret